Relevance of $4f$-$3d$ exchange to finite-temperature magnetism of rare-earth permanent magnets: an ab-initio-based spin model approach for NdFe$_{12}$N: Conclusions and outlook

-\paragraph{Conclusions and outlook} {\it Ab initio} modeling for the $4f$ and $3d$ magnetism coupled by $5d$-electrons in the rare-earth permanent magnet materials NdFe$_{12}$N and NdFe$_{12}$ quantitatively captures the realistic energy scales.
-Experimentally observed magnetic ordering and magnetic anisotropy energy scales are put under numerical control within our realistic two-sublattice spin models and we have shown how to manipulate the model parameters to realize the magnetic properties of more practical use.
+{\it Ab initio} modeling for the $4f$ and $3d$ magnetism coupled by $5d$-electrons on the basis of the realistic spin-lattice model for the rare-earth permanent magnet materials NdFe$_{12}$N and NdFe$_{12}$ quantitatively captures the realistic energy scales in the leading order in the operating temperature range, $200~\mbox{[K]}\stackrel{<}{\sim} T\stackrel{<}{\sim} 500~\mbox{[K]}$.
+Experimentally observed magnetic ordering and magnetic anisotropy energy scales are put under numerical control and we have shown that enhancing the $4f$-$3d$ indirect exchange coupling would work most effectively to realize the magnetic properties of more practical use in the operation temperature range.
 Establishing a quantitative description starting with the simplified model would pave the way to more realistic simulations to explicitly incorporate the strongly-correlated nature of $4f$-electrons embedded in the conduction-electron sea of $5d$-electrons to comprehensively describe the finite-temperature physics starting from the range $T\stackrel{>}{\sim}1~\mbox{[K]}$ all the way to the Curie temperature close to $1000~\mbox{[K]}$.

-\paragraph{Acknowledgements} Helpful comments given by A.~Sakuma, Y.~Hirayama, and S.~Hirosawa, and collaborative works in related projects with R.~Banerjee and J.~B.~Staunton are gratefully acknowledged.
-This work is supported by the Elements Strategy Initiative Project under the auspice of MEXT, MEXT HPCI Strategic Programs for Innovative Research (SPIRE) and Computational Materials Science Initiative (CMSI).